severak/kyselo/doc/chat/README.md

 - better UI (showing dates etc)
 - some glitches with duplicated users
 - DMs
-- some authentification (to prevent spoofing usernames)
+- some authentification (to prevent spoofing usernames etc)